SeanCCarter/DataScienceGSSExploration/reports/report3.md

 ###### Class and Race?

-The GSS dataset also provides us with a variable encoding race, as well as one encoding the 'socioeconomic index', which is measured from a large number of different occupational catagories.
+The GSS dataset also provides us with a variable encoding race, as well as one encoding the 'socioeconomic index', which is measured from a large number of different occupational categories.

 ![Race and class regression](./images/race_class_logit.png)